-We’ve harped on about the importance of soil in farming for years but the recent Agriculture Bill has confirmed just how critical it is.
+We’ve harped on about the importance of soil in farming for years but the Agriculture Bill introduced last year confirmed just how critical it is.
 But what can you do to improve your soil?

 What is the Agriculture Bill?

 The UK’s new Agriculture Bill has been called “one of the most significant pieces of legislation for farmers in England for over 70 years”.
-The bill sets out the UK’s approach to farming as it prepares to leave the European Union.
-It is a replacement of the Common Agricultural Policy (CAP) that the UK has been part of since 1973.
+Leaving the EU meant the UK had to also leave the Common Agricultural Policy (CAP), which it had been a part of since 1973.
+The Agriculture Bill was created to be a direct replacement.

 In contrast to CAP, which rewards farmers based upon the amount of agricultural land they manage, the Agriculture Bill will be based upon “public goods” produced.
 These are things that can benefit everyone but bring no financial reward to those who produce them such as clean air, clean and plentiful water, flood protection and thriving wildlife.